kubazuch/kubazuch/README.md

 # About
-I am a 7th  semester student of **Computer Science and Information Systems** at the Faculty of Mathematics and Information Science at the Warsaw University of Technology.
+I am a 1st semester Master’s student of **Computer Science and Information Systems**, specializing in **CAD/CAM Systems Design**, at the Faculty of Mathematics and Information Science at the Warsaw University of Technology.

-I have a strong command of Java, as it is the language I have programmed in the longest.
-I also have a good grasp of C, C++, C#, Python.
+I have a strong command of Java and C++, as those are the languages I have programmed in the most.
+I also have a good grasp of C, C#, Python.
 I look forward to learning Kotlin.

 In my free time I like to work on my [C++ game engine](https://github.com/kubazuch/kEn), which I've been writing for the sole purpose of learning.